radhikanagaraj/Data-analyst-projects/README.md

-this is a open ended pythom assessment for a data anlyst role The dataset contains Loan data for various borrowers in a loan portfolio As part of this assignment, derive the following values Calculate the risk labels for all the borrowers.
+this is a open ended python assessment for a data anlyst role

+The dataset contains Loan data for various borrowers in a loan portfolio As part of this assignment, derive the following values Calculate the risk labels for all the borrowers.